qvalentin/NotEnoughWood/README.md

 ### --folder

 Specify a different directory for the logs (this will contain the folder with the name specified by the <i>virtualFolderName</i> key.

+### --silent

+Use the --silent / -s flag to disable debugging messages.

 ### --help